 Day 3: Algonquin Provincial Park Part Deux

-We woke up bright and early, checked out of our hotel, and drove all the way back to Algonquin Provincial park for another day of fun in the snow.
-Thankfully the sun was shining and it wasn’t nearly as cold outside as yesterday.
+We woke up bright and early, checked out of our hotel, and drove all the way back to Algonquin Provincial Park for another day of fun in the snow.
+Thankfully the sun was shining and it wasn’t nearly as cold as yesterday.

 We started our morning off snowshoeing along the Hemlock Bluff Trail (3.5km roundtrip, rated moderate).
 The trail winds through the forest and provides sweeping views of Jack Lake.

 From there we checked out Mew Lake Campground, which offers 131 sites and is open all year round.
 We were surprised to see so many people winter camping.
 While we enjoy the great outdoors, sleeping in a tent in below freezing temperatures seems too intense.
 Even for us.
 Especially since the night before the temperature plummeted to -22°C.

 Afterwards we hiked along Pine River (2.3km roundtrip, rated moderate).
 This was probably the easiest trail we hiked along with our snowshoes in Algonquin.
 The trail is relatively flat and is nestled in between tall pines.
 The forest looked particularly picturesque with all the snow.